OOFSKA/COM206-midterm_project/README.md

 # COM206-midterm_project
-Project for my COM206 midterm
+Welcome to the COM206-miterm_project repository.
+This repository is designed to publish my project for my "COM206 Visual Programming" midterm.